Star Wars: Skeleton Crew: Development

 In February 2022, Production Weekly revealed the existence of an upcoming, untitled Star Wars series that was being developed under the working title Grammar Rodeo.
-It was later reported that Jon Watts was being considered to direct at least one episode of the series, with Jon Favreau serving as an executive producer after creating the Star Wars series The Mandalorian.
+Jon Watts was reportedly being considered to direct at least one episode of the series, with Jon Favreau serving as an executive producer after creating the Star Wars series The Mandalorian.
 The new series was reported to be set during the High Republic era, with a formal announcement planned for Star Wars Celebration in May 2022.
-In mid-May, Christopher Ford was revealed to have created the series with Watts, with the pair executive producing and Ford serving as writer.
-The series was also revealed to be set after the events of Return of the Jedi (1983), just like The Mandalorian, and was described as a "galactic version of classic [Amblin Entertainment] coming-of-age adventure films of the '80s".
+In mid-May, Watts and Christopher Ford were revealed to have created the series, with the pair executive producing and Ford serving as writer.
+The series was also revealed to be set after the events of Return of the Jedi (1983), the same time period in which The Mandalorian is set, and was described as a "galactic version of classic [Amblin Entertainment] coming-of-age adventure films of the '80s".